Founder of successful UK animation business 'Stormy Studio' shares: 10 top tips for starting an animation studio of your own.

 Working as an animator itself is an highly rewarding job, with so many varied skill sets required.
 Everything from illustration, motion design, varied software knowledge, acting, composition, audio design, editing, story telling, writing, graphic design, programming and video encoding. (*to name a few)

 The running of an animation studio, (or any startup business) requires the wearing of even more hats.
 This understanding of business needs to be developed over time.
-Whilst you may be able to afford to pay to have some aspects of the business taken care of.
-I'd recommend getting a grasp on all aspects to a good level before choosing what areas you do and do not want to work on yourself, and what (if anything) you can afford to outsource.
-Though paying an accountant is highly recommended.
+Whilst you may be able to afford to pay to have some aspects of the business taken care of, I'd recommend getting a grasp on all aspects to a good level before choosing what areas you do and do not want to work on yourself, and what (if anything) you can afford to outsource.
+Though paying for an accountant from the start of you animation studio is highly recommended.

 The ability to professionally liase with clients, overseeing inhouse or remote staff, writing quotes, understanding web design, SEO, project management, book keeping, accounting, commissioning voiceovers, licencing music, understanding marketing and making key business decisions.

 Knowing when to invest your time and money to try and generate new animation project leads and make a profit is key and not always easy.

 Hopefully the below '10 top tips for starting an animation studio' will help give you a good head start.

 After originally writing this blog post years ago, I also started sharing videos on Youtube all on the subject of how to start your own animation business to help you launch your own viable animation studio.
 This eventually lead to the creation of full online video course, community, jobs board and other resources which you can check out at startastudio.com

 Years after first writing this blog post and sharing related videos on Youtube.
 I went on to create an award-winning online course, jobs board and other resources to help you plan and launch your own viable animation studio.

 1 • Manage your cashflow